General Terms & Conditions for Pete The Sweep & The Stove Gallery

 - Orders: where a deposit has been taken for goods or materials that have been especially procured, the deposit is taken on the understanding that it is non-refundable.
 Where we agree to re-stock goods or materials, we will pass on the handling charge made by our suppliers.

-- VAT: In addition to our main business we operate a Pete the Sweep franchise, the franchisees are generally not Vat registered in those instances the invoice does not include any VAT.
+- VAT: We may subcontract out some or all parts of an installation in which case the installer will invoice you directly, therefore your invoice will have VAT applicable.
 If you are in a position to reclaim the VAT please speak to the office.
 Where VAT concessions are in place, & the advice we have is that the VAT concession applies in your case, we require that you will accept any shortfall in vat if upon a future re-assessment of the VAT rules; it is found that VAT at a higher rate should have been charged.

 These terms and conditions may change or are updated from time to time.